pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

+# # Express & SQL with PostgreSQL Database: Seed & Read

 ## Recommendation

 All the code blocks are here to help guide you and help you if you get stuck.

-You will gain the best understanding if you try to type everything out.
+However, you will gain the best understanding if you try to type everything out.
 Even though it takes longer and can feel frustrating, there is much more benefit in trying to do so.
+Each error will give you insight to how things work, improving your understanding and debugging skills.

 ## Getting Started